willschneider15/template-reactsaas/README.md

 ### Components
 - `components/auth/GuardAccess.tsx` : Component used to protect child components from unauthenticated users
 - `components/auth/PaidAccess.tsx` : Component used to protect child components from unpaid users
+- `components/auth/ForgotPasswordModal.tsx` : Modal that pops up when a user clicks forgot password
 - `components/auth/Login.tsx` : The login component
 - `components/auth/SignUp.tsx` : The signup component
 - `components/auth/RouteUser.tsx`: Route logged in users to the dashboard page from landing, login, and signup pages